fritzbayer/snakemake-with-R/README.md

-# Easy template snakemake-with-R

-Easy snakemake template for running R scripts.
+# Easy template for running snakemake with R

 The following terminal commands can be used to execute this demo script.